 There are however some eBay listings with what we consider dubious selling prices due to buyer ignorance of which coins are rare or valuable.

-Of course how rare a coin is forms part of the value along with condition.
+Of course how rare a coin forms part of the value along with the condition.

 You may find some sales listing stating that coins are “rare” but do your homework before taking this at face value.

 The rarity of the coin is not the only factor when establishing it’s selling price, the condition is a major element so grade the coin for yourself before you commit to purchase.

 Not all coins marked “rare” on sales listing are worth money beyond their face value.

 The Aquatics 50p is a rare coin that is fetching prices on eBay up to £1,000.
 It was produced for the 2012 London Olympic Games but most importantly, there are 2 versions of this coin.

 The 50 pence coin from the Aquatic sports showing water passing over a swimmer’s face is very rare.
 This version of the Aquatics 50p circulated number was only 600 before the design was changed to show a clearly visible face.

 On the other hand, the re-designed version with the swimmer’s face clearly visible is quite common with a circulation number of 2,179,000 it IS NOT rare and typically sells for only a few pounds.

 We have also heard that there are non-genuine versions in circulation bit we have no direct evidence.